Vegan For Life

 On average, vegans consume about .9 g of protein/kg of body weight and obtain 13 percent of their energy from protein (7).
 Thus, if a vegan eats 18 calories/lb, which is on the lower end for serious weightlifters, he or she will naturally consume 1.3 g of protein/kg of body weight, likely meeting protein needs.
 However, if more carbohydrates, such as pasta, are primarily chosen to increase caloric intake, the percentage of protein may be less.

 For this reason, vegan weightlifters should make an effort to also select high protein foods.
 Legumes, soyfoods, quinoa, and wheat gluten (seitan) are the typical vegan foods highest in protein.
 It is also possible for vegans to take a protein supplement, though this is not necessary.
-If vegans do supplement on occasion, Naturade makes a number of vegan protein supplements, including a soy-free protein supplement for those allergic to soy or who do not want more soy in their diet.
+If vegans do supplement, Naturade makes a number of vegan protein supplements, including a soy-free protein supplement for those allergic to soy or who do not want more soy in their diet.

 Please see the article Where Do You Get Your Protein for a list of high protein plant foods.